rediacc/docs/docs/intro.md

 **Repository (Repo)**: A virtual hard drive containing all files and configurations for your services.
 Ranges from 4GB to thousands of TB.
 Can be instantly cloned, backed up, or moved between machines.

-**Copy-on-Write (CoW)**: Smart storage that saves space and time.
+**Smart deduplication**: Advanced storage architecture that reduces backup overhead by 3X-100X (depending on data change patterns) compared to full-copy solutions.
 Copy a 10GB file, change 5MB, use only 10GB + 5MB total (not 20GB).
 Make 100 test copies without changes?
 Still just 10GB total.
+This is the foundation of our competitive advantage over traditional backup solutions.

 **Service**: Any standalone software providing specific functionality—databases (MySQL, PostgreSQL), web servers (Apache, Nginx), applications (GitLab, Jira), or API services.

-**MCP (Model Context Protocol)**: Industry standard for safe AI-infrastructure interaction.
+**MCP (Model Context Protocol)**: Industry standard for safe AI-infrastructure interaction enabling AI systems like Claude Code and Gemini to safely interact with infrastructure.
 Designed to restrict AI agents to authorized operations within defined boundaries.

 ## Your Command Center